patrick-204/tinyapp/README.md

 This file is the main file of the TinyApp server, managing user authentication, URL shortening, and routing for the API.

 helpers.js
-- This file is the contains all helper functions.
+- This file contains all helper functions.

 helperTest.js
 - This file contains test assertions for the helper functions.